worldline-go/guide/README.md

 > __SONAR_TOKEN__ is required in most workflows.
 > Token already exists in the our organization secrets.

+SonarCloud not supported direct initialize a new repo.
+First init repo in SonarCloud after that go to the administation -> Analysis Method -> Disable automatic analysis.

 ## Build

 [build](/build/) directory contains the building scripts.